Accommodation Recognition Payment Scheme: Your questions answered

 - there is no rental agreement between you and the temporary protection beneficiaries you are hosting

-How you can apply for the ARP scheme
+How can you apply for the ARP scheme?

 The quickest way to apply for this payment is online through the MyWelfare website.

-Information required for an ARP application
+What information is required for an ARP application?

 You will need to supply the following information:

-Name | Name |
+| Name | Name |

-PPSN | PPSN |
+| PPSN | PPSN |

-Address | Details of host property including Eircode |
+| Address | Details of host property including Eircode |

-Details of host property including Eircode | Date they began living in the accommodation |
+| Details of host property including Eircode | Date they began living in the accommodation |

-How is ARP paid
+How is ARP paid?

 ARP is paid by electronic fund transfer (EFT) to the bank account that has been nominated on the application.
 Payments can be made to an Irish, UK, SEPA, N26 or Revolut bank account.

-When is ARP paid
+When is ARP paid?

 When you apply for the ARP you commit to host a temporary protection beneficiary for at least 6 months.
 In the absence of that commitment, you cannot apply for the recognition payment.

-When the ARP scheme will end
+When will the ARP scheme end?

-What your details will be used for if your host is applying for ARP and needs your details to make the application
+What will your details be used for if your host is applying for ARP and needs your details to make the application?

 The host may only use your details for the purposes of applying for ARP and cannot use them for any other purpose.
 The Department of Social Protection will use your details to validate the ARP claim.
 This may include checking that you have Temporary Protection status with the Department of Justice, Home Affairs, and Migration.